Connect with others who understand.

 • You have any difficulties breathing or swallowing.

-• You have any evidence of infection.
+• You have any evidence of an infection.

 Your doctor can help you find the most effective way to address facial swelling and other MS symptoms and help boost your quality of life.